AdityaRana-beepbeep/Prompt-Engineering-Story-App/README.md

 This project is a desktop application that generates creative stories using Google's powerful Gemini API.
 It's designed to showcase and allow experimentation with different **Prompt Engineering** techniques: Zero-shot, Few-shot, and Chain-of-Thought prompting.

-A key new feature is the integration of **Text-to-Speech (TTS)**, enabling the application to read the generated stories aloud, enhancing accessibility and providing a more immersive user experience.
+A key new feature is the integration of **Text-to-Speech (TTS)**, enabling the application to read the generated stories aloud, enhancing accessibility and providing a more immersive user experience. **The voice recitation now works seamlessly across all prompting methods!**

 ## 🚀 Features

 * **Zero-shot Prompting:** Generate stories directly from a simple topic or prompt, relying solely on the model's pre-trained knowledge.
 * **Few-shot Prompting:** Guide the AI with a few examples of input-output pairs to steer the story generation towards a desired style, tone, or structure.
 * **Chain-of-Thought Prompting (CoT):** Encourage the AI to "think step-by-step" by breaking down the complex task of story creation into smaller, logical reasoning steps, often leading to more coherent and detailed narratives.
-* **Voice Recitation (TTS):** Listen to your generated stories aloud with integrated Text-to-Speech functionality.
+* **Voice Recitation (TTS):** Listen to your generated stories aloud with integrated Text-to-Speech functionality, **now fully supported for all generation methods.**
 * **User-Friendly GUI:** An intuitive graphical interface built with Tkinter for easy interaction.

 ## 🛠️ Technologies Used